easysoftware/developer-portal-devs/docs/Backend_tutorials/features/models.md

 # How to create new Model

-This section provide basic information what needs to be implement for new working model.
+This section provide basic information what needs to be implemented for new working model.

 ## Model
 Models source codes are located in directory `app/models`.